DIN-Foundation/bcs-ntnu-2021/paper/05-implementation.md

 - Your agents `did` will be returned to `stdout` when running this command.
 - If a `.did/` already exists, this commands has no side-effects - the command is idempotent.

-- Example of creating an agent, using `did`:
+- Example of creating an agent, using `did init`:
     1. Create empty folder and change working directory
         ```shell
         $ mkdir ola